Celebrating All Things Pickle at the Picklesburgh Festival

 Everything Pickles at Picklesburgh

 As its name suggests, Picklesburgh is now the event to go to in order to get your pickle fix.
-During our last visit (2022), we spotted such pickle gems as normal as a pickle on a stick to as obscure as pickle-flavored Oreos from Grandpa Joe's Candy in the Strip District
+In previous visits, we spotted such pickle gems as normal as a pickle on a stick to as obscure as pickle-flavored Oreos from Grandpa Joe's Candy in the Strip District

 There were pickle stuffed pretzels, pickle beer from Southern Tier, pickle cocktails, pickle sushi, chocolate-covered pickles, kimchi, sandwiches with pickles, tahini pickle ice cream from Millie's, pickle-flavored moonshine, picklelixir, pickle cooking demos, and of course, plenty of pickle samples to try.

-Restaurants that we spotted who had pickle themed creations included DiAnoia's, Deadfish, Gosia's Pierogies, The Warren, Bae Bae's Kitchen, BRGR, and more.
+Restaurants that we spotted that had pickle-themed creations included DiAnoia's, Deadfish, Gosia's Pierogies, The Warren, Bae Bae's Kitchen, and many, many more.

-Or, if you were feeling really bold, you can also participate in a pickle juice drinking competition (of which we got to judge a preliminary round thanks to our friends at YaJagoff who were hosts of the event).
+Or, if you were feeling really bold, you can also participate in a pickle juice drinking competition (of which we got to judge a preliminary round thanks to our friends at YaJagoff who are hosts of the event).
 The record time?
-Under five seconds to consumed 32 ounces.
+Under five seconds to consume 32 ounces.

 We'll stick to judging this one, although if you wish to enter, sign up early as spots go fast!